Soumyabrata111/CMAPSS-Jet-Engine-Simulated-Data-Augmentation/README.md

    - Calculates RUL for each engine in the training set based on its maximum cycle count.

 3. **Model Training**
-   - Trains a Linear Regression model on selected sensor features.
+   - Trains a Linear Regression model on selected sensor features (absolute value, EMA).
    - Scales features using `StandardScaler` and evaluates the model using Root Mean Squared Error (RMSE).

 4. **RUL Prediction**